Noroff-FEU-Assignments/project-exam-1-Miksel90/README.md

 ## Description

 This was my end of year one exam at Noroff.
 We had four weeks to create a blog site of our choice.
 We were to use all our knowledge in UX Design, HTML, CSS, JS, CMD & SEO.
 We were not allowed to use any frameworks or libraries.
-The content had to be fetched by making an API call to Wordpress and our blog specific pages had to be dynamically built.
-Our index page had to have an image carousel which showcased the latest blog posts.
-The images on the blog specific pages had to have a modal functionality.
+The content had to be fetched by making an API call to Wordpress site that we hosted.

+Our blog had to include this:
+- Index page
+  -   Had to include a latest post section with a built in image-carousel
+- Blog page
+  - Blog page whihch showed 10 blog posts and when you clicked a button it showed all blogs
+- Blog specific page
+  - All blogs pages had to be dyamically built and all images on the page should have Modal functionality.
+- Contact page
+  - Had to include validation and sent confirmation on all text fields.

 If we were finished with the level 1 process we could advance into level two, which was to add a search and filtering function to the blog post page and to add a functional comment section.
 I only had time to get started on the filtering.